franzbanz/blog/src/notes/systemDesign-2025-04-09.md

 ## Fundamentals

-- Signal u / y: designates the value of the signal
+- Signal $u$ / $y$: designates the value of the signal
-- State z: designates the state of a signal
+- State $z$: designates the state of a signal
-- Status s: designates the functional status of a component, Platform management computes this value
+- Status $s$: designates the functional status of a component, Platform management computes this value
 - Signal transfer value $T$: function the canges the input signals to output signals depending on the mode
 - State transfer function $Z$: function that changes the input states and platform states $z_{pf}$ to output states
 - Evaluation function $\varepsilon$: function that returns the maximum available degredation a system can perform based on the input states